jdhayes/predictive_division/data/README.md

 # Data
-This directory contains all the \*30.fe files and \*PPB2.fe files.
+The \*.stl and \*_PPB2.stl files are all that is required for the pipeline and must be placed within the stls sub-directory.
-Likely this will grow to also contain the \*.stl files.
+Ultimately this directory will contains all the \*.stl, and \*_PPB2.stl files as well as the generated \*30.fe  and \*PPB2.fe files.

-Please be sure that each file of the corresponding goups have the exact same file name, with only the above extensions being different.
+Please be sure that the corresponding \*.stl and \*_PPB2.stl files for each cell have the exact same file name, with only their extensions being different.